-Fan, Lin and Van Dooren [3] propose a transformation of variables of the form $\lambda = \alpha \mu$ for some parameter $\alpha$ for quadratic polynomials whose aim is to improve the backward stability of numerical methods for quadratic eigenvalue problems (QEPs) that are based on linearization.
-In Section 6 we extend this variable transformation to matrix polynomials of arbitrary degree $\ell \geq 2$ .
+Fan, Lin and Van Dooren [2] propose a transformation of variables of the form $\lambda = \alpha \mu$ for some parameter α for quadratic polynomials whose aim is to improve the backward stability of numerical methods for quadratic eigenvalue problems (QEPs) that are based on linearization.
+In Section 6 we extend this variable transformation to matrix polynomials of arbitrary degree $\ell \geq 2$.

 Numerical examples illustrating our scaling algorithms are presented in Section 7.
-We conclude with practical remarks on how to put the results of this paper into practice.
+We conclude with practical remarks on how to use the results in this paper.